hacs/documentation/documentation/publish/plugin.md

 All `.js` files it finds in the first location it finds one that matches the name will be downloaded.

-If your plugin require files that are not `js` files, use place all files (including the card file) in the `dist` directory.
+If your plugin require files that are not `js` files, place all files (including the card file) in the `dist` directory.

 ### Import type